Fescue vs Kentucky Bluegrass

 Moderate nitrogen needs mean you can often stop at two or three light applications each season.
 That reduces nutrient runoff risk compared to heavier schedules and trims the time you spend handling fertilizer products.

-Higher feeding schedules, often three to four times per growing season, keep Kentucky bluegrass dense and dark.
+Higher feeding schedules, often three to four times per growing season, keep Kentucky Bluegrass dense and dark.
 The tradeoff is more product applied, more storage space, and greater care to avoid burning turf edges.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Fescue | Kentucky Bluegrass |
+| Metric | Fescue | Kentucky Bluegrass |

 |---|---|---|

-| Family |
+| eco Family | Poaceae | Poaceae |